ambulatorium/ambulatory/readme.md

 php artisan storage:link
 ```

-Check `config/reliqui.php` and configure the database connection reliqui is going to be using, after that go run:
+Check `config/ambulatory.php` and configure the database connection Reliqui ambulatory is going to be using, after that go run:

 ```
-php artisan reliqui:migrate
+php artisan ambulatory:migrate
 ```

-Head to `yourproject.test/reliqui` and use the provided email and password to log in.
+Head to `yourproject.test/ambulatory` and use the provided email and password to log in.

 ## Road map